Pre-registration rules

 You must also meet these registration requirements:

-• not be incarcerated or on community supervision for a felony.
+• not currently be incarcerated for a federal or outofstate felony conviction

 West Virginia pre-registration rules